NwAKGit/Toreoiscool.github.io/Projects/local-ai-interface.md

 **Key Features**:
 - Installed and configured Ollama to run AI models locally.
 - Built a user-friendly interface to interact with the AI for tasks like text generation and data analysis.
 - Ensured complete offline functionality for enhanced security and privacy.
+- Troubleshooting and Degubbing code.
+- Reading and Collecting logs.

 **Technologies Used**: Ollama, Python, Flask, Local Models.